|Site Map | Bulletin Home | Temple University|

 Historically, Temple's College of Education has had a significant impact on local and regional practice.
 It has always been the largest college of education in the region and one of the largest in the country.
 The college continues to be the major provider of teachers for the Philadelphia School District and for many suburban districts.
 Many principals and superintendents of the neighboring regions have received their degrees from Temple.
 Many of the school psychologists, counselors, educational researchers, and other education professionals have been prepared at Temple.
 In a very real sense, the College of Education has helped to shape the educational direction of the region.

 Undergraduate programs in the College of Education are designed for a multitude of professional applications.
 While a majority of its students seek certification to teach in elementary and secondary schools, the college also has programs that prepare athletic trainers, exercise scientists, and those who seek to work in educational settings in business and industry.
 The Pennsylvania Department of Education approves programs leading to certification.
 The Pennsylvania Department of Education maintains reciprocity agreements with many of the states in the region.
 The College of Education is a member of the Holmes Group, the American Association of Colleges for Teacher Education, the Association of Colleges and Schools of Education in State Universities and Land Grant Colleges, the Pennsylvania Association of Colleges and Teacher Educators, and the University Council for Educational Administration.
-All College of Education teacher education programs are accredited by the National Council for Accreditation of Teacher Education.

 Students are considered for admission into the College of Education upon meeting university criteria.
 Note, however, that admission to the College of Education does not assure admission to a teacher certification program.